ysard/MultiupMaNaGeR/README.md

 according to your installation of Qt framework (installed from system repositories (remove it) or manually installed (update it)).

+## Release process

+For GNU/Linux, just enter:

+    make release

+And get the archives in `./poc/` folder.

 # Translations

 For now, French (default), English and Spanish languages are supported.